jarun/buku/README.md

 # Features

-- Add, tag, search, update, remove bookmarks
+- Add, tag, comment on, search, update, remove bookmarks
-- Fetch page title from the web (default) or add a custom page title manually
+- Fetch page title from the web (default) or add manually
-- Add comments (description) to bookmarks
+- Import HTML bookmark exports from Firefox, Google Chrome or IE
-- Open search results in browser
+- Open search results directly in browser
 - Manual password protection using AES256 encryption
-- Handle piped input (combine with `xsel` and add bookmarks directly from browser)
 - Modify or delete tags, list all unique tags alphabetically
-- Refresh all bookmarks online
+- Refresh all bookmarks online in one shot
 - Tab-completion scripts for Bash, Fish and Zsh
 - Man page with examples
 - Several options for power users (see help or man page)